NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/Question4/README.md

 ## Question 4

-Is there pre-clinical or genetic data linking the targets to Disease X?
+What are the genes/protein targets of those drugs?